alandefreitas/futures/docs/continuations.md

 # Continuations

-Futures can have continuations, which allows us to create tasks chains.
-The function [then] is used to create a continuation to a future, which is itself another future.
+Continuations are the main primitive to assemble asynchronous task graphs.
+An instance of [basic_future] can have continuations, which allows us to create tasks chains.
+The function [then] is used to create a continuation to a future, which is itself another future value.

 ```cpp
 --8<-- "examples/adaptors/continuations.cpp"